Find Trade Colleges

 Read More…

 The in-demand associate degree programs at Wallace Community College, Dothan helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in Alabama.
-Located in the small city of Dothan, Wallace, Dothan is a public college with a small student population.
+Located in the city of Dothan, Wallace, Dothan is a public college with a small student population.

 About 70% of the students majoring in medical assisting at the school are women while 30% are male.